The Punisher (1993 video game): Arcade

-Genesis
+In June 2024, Capcom announced that The Punisher would be among the games included in the Marvel vs. Capcom Fighting Collection: Arcade Classics compilation, which was released that September, marking the first time the original arcade version was ported to consoles without changes.

+Genesis/Mega Drive

-A console port of The Punisher was released for the Genesis in North America in 1994 and for the PAL region Mega Drive in April 1995.
-This version, while still published by Capcom, was developed by the independent American company Sculptured Software.
-In addition to the worse graphics and sound, lesser variety of enemies, and a smaller number of objects on screen than in the original, many of the previously breakable background objects were rendered unbreakable due to the limitations of the Genesis' hardware.
+A port of The Punisher was released for the Sega Genesis/Mega Drive in North America in February 1995, followed by PAL regions in April 1995.
+This version was developed by American company Sculptured Software, and features downgraded graphics and sound, a lesser variety of enemies, and a smaller number of objects on screen than in the original.
+Many of the previously breakable background objects were rendered unbreakable due to the limitations of the Genesis's hardware.

-This version also contains some content censorship, including removing the most explicit violence as well as the animation of Fury smoking his cigar, and female ninja enemies with skimpy outfits becoming fully clothed.
-The port also comes with three difficulty settings, but the Easy setting ends after only three stages and the game can be properly completed only on Normal or Hard.
-A PlayStation version was reported in works by Crystal Dynamics, but was never completed.
+This version also contains some censorship, including the removal of the most explicit violence as well as the animation of Fury smoking his cigar, and female ninja enemies with skimpy outfits becoming fully clothed.
+The port also comes with three difficulty settings, but the easy mode ends after only three stages, and the game can only be fully completed in normal or hard mode.
+A version for the PlayStation was reported to be in the works at Crystal Dynamics, but was never completed.

 Reception

 Arcade

-Upon its release, Play Meter listed The Punisher as one of the most popular arcade games at the time.
-Game Machine also listed it on their July 1, 1993 issue as being the eight most-popular arcade game at the time.
+Upon its release, Play Meter listed The Punisher as one of the most popular arcade games of May 1993.
+In Japan, Game Machine also listed it as the eighth most popular arcade game of June 1993.
 GamePower gave the arcade version of The Punisher a perfect partial score for the game's "fun factor".
 Its action was praised by GamePro, who remarked that "this game's outstanding feature is its gorgeous graphics, which capture the dark, somber mood of the Punisher comic books".
-GameFan reviewer wrote The Punisher "proved to be everything I dreamed of in a traditional Final Fight-style game", having previously described it as "definitely the greatest side scrolling fighting game ever" as well as "the bloodiest, goriest fighting game since Mortal Kombat" in his preview.
+A GameFan reviewer said that the game "proved to be everything I dreamed of in a traditional Final Fight-style game", having previously described it as "definitely the greatest side scrolling fighting game ever" as well as "the bloodiest, goriest fighting game since Mortal Kombat" in his preview.